Spiders: Brown Recluse and Black Widow

 Shortly after the bite (30–45 minutes), the skin around the puncture site might become red with a central white or blanched area.
 A close examination might reveal two puncture points.
 The venom is a neurotoxin (acts on the nervous system) and, as the venom begins to spread, pain increases, and a contraction or cramping might be noted in the thighs, lumbar region, abdomen, or chest area.
 This muscle cramping or rigidity is particularly severe in the abdominal muscles.
 Muscle cramps will make walking difficult in some patients, and a slurring of speech may be noted.

-Black widow and brown widow bite treatments might include an antivenin given intramuscularly for 1 or 2 days, plus pain management using muscle relaxers or calcium gluconate.
-If two doses of calcium fail to relieve pain, morphine sulfate may be used.
+Black widow and brown widow bite treatments might rarely include an antivenin given intramuscularly for 1 or 2 days, plus pain management using muscle relaxers.
 A physician must prescribe these treatments.
 Warm baths may help relieve muscle spasms.

 Control of Black Widow Spiders